K1loWatt/recipes/README.md

 # Python Backend Algorithms

-This repository contains a collection of backend algorithms implemented in Python.
+This repository contains a collection of code recipes in python.

 ## Getting Started